patika-175-protein-react-bootcamp/week2-html-css-assignment-furkanpamuk/README.md

 1. A file is created.
 2. Right click on it and the terminal opens.
-3. The project is copied by typing the following text into the terminal.
+3. The project is copied by typing the following text into the terminal. <br>
     `git clone https://github.com/patika-175-protein-react-bootcamp/week2-html-css-assignment-furkanpamuk.git`
-4. The following text is typed into the terminal to access the project file.
+4. The following text is typed into the terminal to access the project file. <br>
 `cd week2-html-css-assignment-furkanpamuk `
-5. The project is opened with Visual Studio Code by typing the following text into the terminal.
+5. The project is opened with Visual Studio Code by typing the following text into the terminal. <br>
     `code .`

 ## Projeden fotoğraflar / Photos from the project